 - Register for your FSA ID now at Create Account | Federal Student Aid (takes about 10 minutes)

-Full FAFSA Walkthrough: 2022-2023 FAFSA Walkthrough Video English - YouTube
+Full FAFSA Walkthrough: How to fill out the 2023-24 FAFSA - YouTube

 - EWU Financial Aid is hosting monthly sessions for students to learn more about financial aid and to ask questions.
 Sign up at www.ewu.edu/virtual.